BrockDSL/Introduction-to-ArcGIS-StoryMaps/README.md

 In preparation for this workshop, you will need an ArcGIS Online account.
 Brock University affiliates will use their Brock credentials to sign into ArcGIS Online.
 Public users can sign up for a free public account [here](https://www.arcgis.com/sharing/rest/oauth2/signup?client_id=arcgisonline&redirect_uri=http://www.arcgis.com&response_type=token).

 Required:
- - ArcGIS Online is a cloud-based GIS software.
+ - ArcGIS Online and ArcGIS StoryMaps are cloud-based software tools.
 No installation is required.
  - A public or organizational account is required.